Seafood Salad

 • 8 ounces Imitation lobster meat

-• 6 ounce can baby shrimp
+• 6 ounce can baby shrimp, rinsed and drained

 • 1/2 cup mayonnaise